Achievement

 Social

 Social wellness refers to the ability to relate to and connect with other people.
 Socially well individuals experience lower levels of depression and anxiety, above average levels of happiness, and show more resilience in their lives.
 However, the average American reports having only two close friends, and almost 25% of Americans say they have no one to confide in.
 In today’s digital age, it is more important than ever to cultivate face-to-face relationships.
-Though previous generations took this skill for granted, students today may need guidance.
+Though previous generations took this skill for granted, students today are often more isolated thanks to digital pacifiers and may need guidance.

 What You Can Do